OptimalTransportNetworks/OptimalTransportNetworks.jl/README.md

 ## Example

 The code for this example is in [example04.jl](https://github.com/SebKrantz/OptimalTransportNetworks.jl/blob/main/examples/example04.jl).
+See the [examples folder](https://github.com/SebKrantz/OptimalTransportNetworks.jl/blob/main/examples) for more examples.

 This plot shows the endowments on a map-graph: circle size is population, circle colour is productivity (the central node is more productive), the black lines indicate geographic barriers, and the background is shaded according to the cost of network building (elevation), indicating a mountain in the upper right corner.